mryanlam/EventAIGenerator/README.md

-EventAIGenerator
+EventAI Generator
 ================

-Generates the SQL neccessary for EventAI in MANGOS based on some parameters
+Generates the SQL necessary for EventAI in MANGOS based on some parameters.